Now that the future is here, learn how to start using your 529 College Savings Plan.

 - Distribution checks for K-12 must be made payable to the account holder or the beneficiary, not the K-12 institution

 What are Qualified Education Expenses?

-Qualified education expenses are pretty much all the things you need to successfully attend an institution of higher education.
+Qualified education expenses are generally all the things you need to successfully attend an eligible college, graduate, trade or technical school.
+Also, effective January 1, 2018, education-related expenses have been expanded to include tuition expenses used for K-12 education.
+The total amount of elementary and secondary school tuition expenses considered to be qualified is limited to $10,000 per year per Beneficiary.
 These expenses are defined by the IRS and typically include the following:

 - Tuition, fees, and the costs of textbooks, supplies and equipment required for enrollment or attendance of a student at an eligible educational institution.

 - Certain costs of room and board of a student for any academic period, during which the student is enrolled at least half-time at an eligible educational institution.

 - Expenses for “special needs” students that are necessary in connection with their enrollment or attendance at an eligible educational institution.